jessoriano24/ethereumhyperledger_lottery/README.md

 "# recurring_loterry_hyperledger.xml"
 1. Register user
 First the user need to register, then run the app.
-The system will set the duration time and have a new round once the duration time is done.
-It can be second, minutes, hours or day.
-Once the duration time was set, It will inserted on the world state.
+It will submit the commitment hash and generates address and secret number.
+Then get the user's generated address to add on the list of Id's
 2. Buy ticket
 After the user bought the ticket, it will get the user's identity and add to the list of Id's and inserted on the world state.
 3. Draw winner